 Chopped salads are perfect for on the go eating (think no knives needed) and perfect for any work/meeting situation.
 If you work from home (LIKE ME) imagine no lunchtime cutting board/knife mess to clean up!

 Perfect for meal preppers!

 What’s an Italian Chopped Salad?

 An Italian chopped salad is just a regular chopped one but with Italian ingredients.
 Think radicchio, salami, pepperoncini peppers, and Parmesan cheese.

 - Romaine Lettuce (You can use Iceberg lettuce but I prefer Romaine)

 - Pepperocini Peppers

-STEP THREE: Assemble the salad starting with the lettuce and adding the toppings.
+Third: Assemble the salad in a large bowl by starting with the lettuce and adding the toppings.
 Toss to combine.